tinydogio-joshua/.dotfiles/README.md

-# Dotfiles
+# 🧑‍💻 Dotfiles

-_Wallpapers have been collected over time.
-Most are currently from Unsplash.
-I believe you can get more details using the file name to find them._
+> 🚨 I'm currently in the process of minimizing this.
+In the unlikely event you're using this, know some things may disappear.